membranes/graphs/src/mileage/model.md

 <br>
 <br>

-## Fuel Type
+## Fuel & Energy

-Instead of a fuel type field, a fuel type identification code field vis-à-vis a dimension table of fuel types.
+A detailed set of fact & dimension tables summarising the different types of fuel & energy sources.
+Subsequently, their identification codes can be used to select the appropriate fuel & energy source per activity, e.g., powering a premises, travelling by motorbike, etc.

 <br>